 There are many organs in the abdomen and pain can originate from any one of them.
 However, the pain may start from somewhere else like your chest or pelvic area.
 The intensity of the pain does not always reflect the seriousness of the condition causing the pain.

 Pain from the abdominal cavity is characterized as visceral pain.
-Abdominal pain not due to acute processes and after thorough evaluation by a gastroenteroligists, possibly urologist and/or gynacologist may respond to sympathetic or other nerve blockade as well as certain oral medications.
+Abdominal pain not due to acute processes and after thorough evaluation by a gastroenteroligists or possibly urologist and/or gynacologist, may respond to sympathetic or other nerve blockade as well as certain oral medications.

 Abdominal pain may also arise after surgeries around the site of incisions.